In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 - A monologue based on an academic subject.
 This could take place as a university lecture.

-- The student can only listen to each recording one time only.
-It would be wise for you to make sure students understand this point well as many seem to think they can listen to each recording two or three times.
-This is not the same as doing a listening class where the teacher may play the same recording over and over.
+(It would be wise for you to make sure students understand this point well as many seem to think they can listen to each recording two or three times.
+This is not the same as doing a listening class where the teacher may play the same recording over and over.)

-It is essential that the students know what takes place in the test and are aware of all the formats of the questions.
+The students must know what takes place in the test and be aware of all the formats of the questions.

 The more they understand what is involved in the test the less stress they will have in the actual test itself.